 I hope to eventually offer a class/support group using this workbook in either my Longwood office or at Northland Church.
 It will last for at least 13-weeks and will resemble a 12-Step program step-study.

-Not only is there hope, but there is also victory over the darkness of spiritual oppression.
-Many Christians believe that the Holy Spirit living in them renders them immune from Satan.
-But if Satan is so bold as to tempt Jesus (Luke 4, Matt.
-4), what kind of toast can he make out of us with his trickery?
+Not only is hope found in Scripture but also victory in SPIRITUAL WARFARE.
+Many Christians believe that the Holy Spirit living in us renders us immune from Satan.
+But if Satan is so bold as to tempt Jesus (Luke 4) what kind of toast can he make out of us with his trickery?
 We need to be vigilant and we need to wield the "sword of the Spirit" that is Scripture.

 The Unwelcome Blessing and my other books are available to order through Amazon Books online, and are now available to readers in the UK and Europe thru Amazon Europe.
 Here's a quick link to make ordering simpler for readers in the U.S.: Buy The Unwelcome Blessing now > >